goodarzilab/SwitchFinder/README.md

         --RNAstructure_path $RNAstructure_path \
         --RNApathfinder_path $RNApathfinder_path
 ```
-    c.
-Move the output files to the desired location (outside of Docker container)
+    3. Move the output files to the desired location (outside of Docker container)

 ### Alternative installation (individual packages)
 SwitchFinder is meant to be run on Linux.
 The software has not been tested on Windows or Mac OS